 The percentage of aggregate retained on each sieve is calculated and plotted on a graph to obtain the gradation curve.
 The gradation curve shows the relative proportions of different sizes of particles in the aggregate sample.

-- The fineness modulus, which is an index of the coarseness or fineness of the aggregate.
+- The fineness modulus serves as an indicator of the aggregate’s coarseness or fineness.

-- The uniformity coefficient, which indicates the degree of variation in particle sizes.
+- The uniformity coefficient indicates the degree of variation in particle sizes.

-- The shape and surface texture, which affect the workability and strength of concrete.
+- The shape and surface texture of concrete significantly impact its workability and strength.

-- The specific gravity and bulk density, which influence the weight and volume of concrete.
+- The specific gravity and bulk density significantly impact the weight and volume of concrete.

-- The void ratio and porosity, which determine the water absorption and permeability of concrete.
+- The void ratio and porosity play a crucial role in determining the water absorption and permeability of concrete.

 This article will give the complete details of the sieve analysis test.